NHSDigital/connecting-party-manager/load_test/README.md

 ## 3. Start the Ec2 instances

-Navigate to this folder and do the following
+Navigate to the `infrastructure/terraform/locust` folder and do the following

 - Go to the SSO console and copy the MGMT key details (the section that gives you a bunch of export values)
 - Paste that into your terminal window
-- Run terraform init
+- Run `terraform init`
-- Run terraform plan - this should show 4 resources atm as the default number of workers is 3, if you want to change this number go to vars.tf and adjust the number
+- Run `terraform plan` - this should show 4 resources atm as the default number of workers is 3, if you want to change this number go to vars.tf and adjust the number
-- Run terraform apply
+- Run `terraform apply`
 - Make note of the master IP

 ## 4. Add your IP to the security group